RamonTorres4/IDM221-rft29/docs/README.md

 ### About
 This will be a summary page about who I am as a person and a look into my lived experiences.

+This page will have my contact information.

 ### Portfolio
 This page will show some examples of the work that I have done in the past.

 ### Resume
 This page will list show my work experience and my skills in a visual way.

-### Contact
-This page will have my contact information.

 ### Hobbies
 This will be a look into my personal life and see what I like to do for fun.